 We work with a range of educational providers to offer opportunities for our staff to learn and develop at all stages of their careers at the Trust.
-These include opportunities for those early in their careers on university placements, apprenticeships and training programmes.
+These include opportunities for those early in their careers on university placements, apprenticeships, training and virtual work experience programmes.

 As soon as you join the Trust, we want you to have the support you need, including:

 - Welcoming and helping you to understand the organisation and how it works.

 - A general induction (including a welcome session from the Chief Executive) as well as sessions specific to your role

 - You’ll have a buddy to help you settle in during your first 3 months at the Trust